Kutuzovo, Krasnoznamensky District, Kaliningrad Oblast

 Kutuzovo (Куту́зово; Schirwindt, Szyrwinta, Širvinta) is an abandoned rural locality (a settlement) in Krasnoznamensky District of Kaliningrad Oblast, Russia, located at the eastern extreme of the oblast.
-It is notable for being the easternmost settlement of the old German Reich, before the region was transferred to the Soviet Union after World War II.
+It is notable for being the easternmost settlement of the old German Reich, before the region was annexed into the Soviet Union after World War II.

 History

 The original name of the settlement is of Baltic origin.
-In 1454, the region was incorporated by King Casimir IV Jagiellon to the Kingdom of Poland upon the request of the anti-Teutonic Prussian Confederation.
+In 1454, the region was incorporated by Casimir IV Jagiellon to the Kingdom of Poland upon the request of the anti-Teutonic Prussian Confederation.
 After the subsequent Thirteen Years' War, since 1466, it formed part of the Kingdom of Poland as a fief held by the Teutonic Order, and after 1525 held by secular Ducal Prussia.

 From the 18th century the settlement was part of the Kingdom of Prussia, and was granted town rights in 1725.
 Since 1773, it was administratively located in the Pillkallen administrative district (Landkreis Pillkallen) within the Gumbinnen government district (Regierungsbezirk Gumbinnen) within the newly formed Province of East Prussia.
 Being the easternmost settlement of Prussia, it was the country's first town to see sunrise, a fact that was incorporated into its former coat of arms, which featured a Prussian eagle atop a rising sun.
 The coat of arms was granted by King Frederick William IV on 3 August 1846.
 From 1871 it was also part of Germany, also being its easternmost settlement.
 In the late 19th century, the town had a population of 1,376.
 Four annual fairs and a weekly market were held in the town in the late 19th century.
 It remained a small border town with a toll booth and checkpoint operated on the border with Russia (namely the Russian Partition of Poland-Lithuania) and then interwar Lithuania, followed briefly by the Soviet Union.
 The Lithuanian town of Kudirkos Naumiestis (German: Neustadt Schirwindt, lit.
 "Schirwindt New Town"; Naumiestis also means "new town" in Lithuanian) lay just across the frontier.